ng-Classic/ng-classic/aio/content/guide/router-tutorial-toh.md

 ### Integrate routing with your app

 The sample routing application does not include routing by default.
-When you use the [Angular ClassicCLI](cli) to create a project that does use routing, set the `--routing` option for the project or application, and for each NgModule.
+When you use the [Angular Classic CLI](cli) to create a project that does use routing, set the `--routing` option for the project or application, and for each NgModule.
 When you create or initialize a new project \(using the CLI [`ng new`](cli/new) command\) or a new application \(using the [`ng generate app`](cli/generate) command\), specify the `--routing` option.
 This tells the CLI to include the `@angular-classic/router` npm package and create a file named `app-routing.module.ts`.
 You can then use routing in any NgModule that you add to the project or application.